qutii-project/Web-Crawler_Data-Cleaning/README.md

     Functions:
         cleanse_text(text): Cleans the text by removing unwanted sections and fixing formatting issues. remove_leading_zeros(text): Removes unnecessary leading zeros from numbers.
+# Output

+The output will be a DataFrame with a csv cleansed version of the text that can be exported or used for further analysis.